 For morning work I purchased a Parts of Speech Color Page from Elementary Teacher's Pet.
 We also determined the main idea and details of a text regarding migrant farm workers.
 We then used Sarah Chesworth's Main Idea Tacos.
 Each student hung their tacos around the room for part of our decor!

 On a more personal note, I really enjoyed this day with my students.
 A few years ago if someone suggested I do a "Celebration of Learning Fiesta" with my students I would have said, "Yeah...we don't have time for that!
 Instruction is already interrupted enough as it is!"
 This celebration held so much value and energized all of us for Module 2 of our curriculum.
-We built some momentum for what's ahead.
+We built momentum for what was ahead.

 Edit: I got some questions about the Painted Essay Poster pictured on the bulletin board behind my students.
 Click here or click the picture below for that file!